You are viewing a story from harrypotterfanfiction.com

 "You've never danced with me before," Bellatrix reminded.

 "True.
 So do you want to try something new with me?"
-He took both her hands and began to sway with her against him.
+He took one of her hands and began to sway with her against him.

-Bellatrix leaned into him and put her head on his shoulder, taking one hand from his to wrap around him.
-There were other couples around them, but Bellatrix could fade them out easily, to her surprise.
+Bellatrix leaned into him and put her head on his shoulder, wrapping her free arm around him.
+There were other couples dancing near them, but Bellatrix could fade them out easily, to her surprise.
 It felt nice to have someone act like he really cared for her as Jeremy did...oh, how she hoped this was forever.
 Yes, she had finally admitted it to herself: she had fallen hard for Jeremy Kasica...but she would not be telling him any time soon.

 Jeremy was thinking over the day, wondering how he had been so fortunate as to end up in this reality with, of all people, the girl he most wanted.
 This had been the most perfect day of his life.
 He had actually kissed her, he had gone almost the entire time without having her get mad, he was dancing with her now...it didn't get any better.

 As the song drew to its end, Bellatrix looked up at her partner and found him gazing down at her.
 She felt the sudden urge to kiss him, and their close proximity was doing anything but helping her ability to resist these strange impulses...but she didn't.
 She smiled lightly, and then rested her cheek against his chest once again.
 She had to keep control of herself as much as possible.

 As the last notes died, Jeremy brought their joined hands to his lips and kissed hers softly, then she stepped back from him slightly.
 It was quiet for a moment as Bellatrix's eyes searched Jeremy's, and then a new song began, and he pulled her back, whispering, "I wish this day would never end."